raul23/organize-ebooks/README.rst

     the ISBN (and not at the end but in the middle of it) which made it invalid

     For the moment, I don't know what to do about this case
-  - Books with ISBNs but they couldn't be extracted because the conversion to text (with or without OCR) was not cleaned, i.e. it added extra characters (not necessarily numbers) such as '·' or '\uf73' between the numbers of the ISBN which "broke" the regex
+  - Books whose ISBNs couldn't be extracted because the conversion to text (with or without OCR) was not cleaned, i.e. it added extra characters (not necessarily numbers) such as '·' or '\uf73' between the numbers of the ISBN which "broke" the regex

     Solution: I had to modify ``find_isbns()`` to take into account these annoying "artifacts" from the conversion procedure